 |

-We are delighted and extremely proud to be able to tell you all that we won the ‘Fred J Taylor Environmental Stewardship Award’ for 2011.
 This is awarded by the Angling Trust in association with the CLA Game Fair, which this year was held at Blenheim Palace.
-We went along in July to collect our trophy and, more importantly for the project, a cheque for a thousand pounds.
+We went along in

 To have our project chosen above all the other applicants in the country is really uplifting.
 It was also nice to get a slap on the back of appreciation and recognition.
 The eye of the storm in a project such as this can be a strange and sometimes quite lonely place, especially when you’re expected to have all the answers, but know that there aren’t yet as many answers as there are questions.